;

 Source: Greenhouse gas sources and sinks in Canada: executive summary 2022

-Here’s how a garbage disposal reduces global warming by sending food waste to your local wastewater treatment plant.
+Here’s how a disposer reduces global warming by sending food waste to your local wastewater treatment plant.

-No matter where you live, using a garbage disposal in conjunction with wastewater treatment will lower Global Warming Potential (GWP) by at least 50%.
+No matter where you live, using a disposer in conjunction with wastewater treatment will lower Global Warming Potential (GWP) by at least 50%.

 Source: PE Americas, Life Cycle Assessment, 2011

-The disposal grinds food waste into fine particles.
+The disposer grinds food waste into fine particles.

-InSinkErator garbage disposals are designed to grind most types of food waste.
+InSinkErator® food waste disposers are designed to grind most types of food waste.
 The fine particles flow downstream to a wastewater treatment facility.
-Prior to treatment, foodwaste is 75-90% water.
-After treatment, about 7% of food waste remains as biosolids.
+Prior to treatment, foodwaste is 60-95% water1.
+After treatment, about 7% of food waste remains as biosolids2.

 Many smaller Canadian municipalities utilize standard wastewater treatment plants.